Abimael10/anomaly-grid/USER_MANUAL.md

 ### 1. AdvancedTransitionModel

-The main analysis engine that builds variable-order Markov models with spectral and quantum extensions.
+The main analysis engine that builds variable-order Markov models with spectral and quantum extensions (this last one is highly speculative, kind of naive and experimental, i will remove in later versions).

 ```rust
 pub struct AdvancedTransitionModel {